Mayor of the West Midlands

-The mayor of the West Midlands is a directly elected political post who chairs the West Midlands Combined Authority, covering the local authorities serving Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton.
+The mayor of the West Midlands is a directly elected strategic authority mayor who chairs the West Midlands Combined Authority, covering the local authorities serving Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton.

 The most recent election took place on Thursday 2 May 2024.
 Richard Parker took his post as mayor after defeating former incumbent Andy Street by 1,508 votes.

 The previous election was delayed for a year due to the COVID-19 pandemic, so the inaugural mayoral term was extended by a year, with the second term length being reduced to three years between 2021 and 2024.
 The Mayor's term of office will return to four years from 2024 thereafter.

 Powers and functions

 Homes and Land

 The mayor has devolved compulsory purchase powers and is responsible for the West Midlands spatial framework and land commission.

 Transport

 The mayor is responsible for franchised bus services, allowing for standardised fares and branding on all bus services in the county, similar to how London's bus network operates.
 The Mayor is also responsible for the West Midlands Key Route Network, which is managed by Transport for West Midlands on behalf of the Mayor.